govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 ## Package description

 The `Logging` module contains protocols and Types that can be used to build HTTP logging into an app.
-Conforming Types would serve as an interface between business logic and a third-party analytics service,
+Conforming Types would serve as an interface between app business logic and a third-party analytics service.

 > Within this directory exist the following protocols for enabling screens and events being logged to a third-party service for app analytics.